 If you have a conflict with your arrival time, it is best to contact the housing office at (717) 477-1701 to discuss your options.
 In many cases, individuals who require early housing due to athletics, marching band, or academic organizations have already been set up for an early move in date but it is best to check the accommodations.

-An up to date list of suggested items as well as a list of items that are not permitted on campus can be found on the housing page here.
+An up-to-date list of suggested items as well as a list of items that are not permitted on campus can be found online.

 If your student has a conflict with his or her roommate, it is recommended that you suggest they talk to their Resident Assistant (RA) or Resident Director (RD) about the situation.

 Students are not able to store their belongings over the summer on campus due to the amount of camps and conferences that occur on campus that use the residence halls throughout the summer that require the space.

 Safety and Transportation

 Yes, there is a safe alternative to walking on campus alone at night.
 The Residence Hall Association provide a transport service across campus called The Raider Ride for students seven days a week from 7 p.m. until 1 a.m.
 Students can call the service at 717-377-5985 to request a pick-up on campus.
 If a student is off campus and feels unsafe walking back to campus, they can contact the police department at 717‐477‐1444 to request an escort.

 Yes, first year students are allowed to have a car on campus.
 Parking decals must be visibly displayed on the back right-hand side of the bumper and can be picked up anytime throughout the academic year.
 The cost for all student parking decals is $75.00 for the first decal; additional decals for the same student are $10.00.
 Information regarding parking regulations is available through the Shippensburg University Department of Public Safety.